KittyGiraudel/a11y-dialog/versioned_docs/version-7.0.0/further_reading.dialog_element.md

 ---
 title: Dialog element
 slug: /further-reading/dialog-element
+description: The native HTML <dialog> element is notoriously inconsistent, so much so that it has long been discouraged to use it.
 ---

 The native HTML `<dialog>` element is notoriously inconsistent, so much so that it has long been discouraged to use it.
 Among other things, here are some of the issues with the HTML `<dialog>` element: